ivuorinen/starred/README.md

 - [MagicMirrorOrg/MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) - MagicMirror² is an open source modular smart mirror platform.
 With a growing list of installable modules, the MagicMirror² allows you to convert your hallway or bathroom mirror into your personal assistant.
 - [PMSI-AlignAlytics/dimple](https://github.com/PMSI-AlignAlytics/dimple) - An object-oriented API for business analytics
 - [Polychart/polychart2](https://github.com/Polychart/polychart2) - Version 2 of Polychart.js
-- [Quorafind/Obsidian-Thino](https://github.com/Quorafind/Obsidian-Thino) - A quick capture plugin for Obsidian, all data from your notes.
 - [RD17/ambar](https://github.com/RD17/ambar) - :mag: Ambar: Document Search Engine
 - [RapidAPI/rapidql](https://github.com/RapidAPI/rapidql) - Query multiple APIs and DBs and join them in a single query
 - [Redocly/create-openapi-repo](https://github.com/Redocly/create-openapi-repo) - 🤖 Generator for GH repo to help you manage the OpenAPI definition lifecycle